 As a product manager here at Mooncascade, the unhappiest clients I see are the ones who find out that they didn’t need the feature they asked us to build or that it wasn’t worth their time.
-This usually stems from product managers being under pressure to prioritize the requests of different stakeholders, who each see their items as being most urgent without necessarily proving why they need to be accomplished first.
+This usually stems from product managers not being able to use a data-driven decision making process, and instead being under pressure to prioritize the requests of different stakeholders, who each see their items as being most urgent without necessarily proving why they need to be accomplished first.

-My advice: make your roadmap decisions for feature prioritization based on data.
+My advice: let data-driven decision making create your roadmap for feature prioritization.
 Confirm you’re on the right track by performing a simple cost-benefit analysis for your biggest feature requests.
 Estimating ROI for a feature can be done in a few easy steps that will help you make your final decision based on data.
 And it’s very hard for stakeholders to argue with data.

-Here are 5 steps for data-driven feature prioritization:
+Here are the 5 steps of a data-driven decision making process for feature prioritization:

 - Validate the pain